 All-Time Record: Wisconsin leads 60-60-8

 The most-played rivalry in college football history (128 meetings) pits two Big Ten smash-mouth teams against each other for four hours of pure hate.
-It’s been all Wisconsin, which has won 14-straight games dating back to 2004, but the Golden Gophers never go down without a fight as this game is regularly decided by less than 10 points.
+It’s been all Badgers, as Wisconsin has won 14-straight games dating back to 2004, but the Golden Gophers never go down without a fight as this game is regularly decided by less than 10 points.
 It’s always cold up North in November, and there’s no better way to warm up than boiling the blood with this heated rivalry with Paul Bunyan’s Axe on the line.

 4. Army vs. Navy